ibm-cloud-docs/containers/locations.md

 ## {{site.data.keyword.containerlong_notm}} locations
 {: #locations}

-{{site.data.keyword.cloud_notm}} resources are organized into a hierarchy of geographic locations. {{site.data.keyword.containerlong_notm}} is available in a subset of these locations, including worldwide multizone regions and single zone regions.
+{{site.data.keyword.cloud_notm}} resources are organized into a hierarchy of geographic locations. {{site.data.keyword.containerlong_notm}} is available in a subset of these locations, including worldwide multizone regions (MZRs) and single-campus multizone regions (SC-MZRs).
 Other {{site.data.keyword.cloud_notm}} services might be available globally or within a specific location.
 {: shortdesc}

 ```sh